NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Runtime recovery of web applications under zero-days ReDoS attacks.md

 - An online feedback loop is used to improve the model constantly (false positives or negatives are often possible)
 - ==the recover time is within sub-minute (!)==

+**DNN model design**
+- the model takes web request as input and classifies whether the request is benign or malicious
+- a web request is an array of characters (input), and a binary classification is the output (0, 1)
+-
 ## References
 [[ref_runtime_recovery_web_app_under_redos]]